Leadership Tips: Starting Your Career – Part I

 Ultimately, the ability to honestly and genuinely influence and motivate teammates wins.

-I think it’s best that you communicate successfully in person.
+It’s best that you communicate successfully in person.

 Don’t rely on emails, letters, memos, and text messages.
 Video conference calls are much better than emails.